moggieuk/Happy-Hare/doc/hardware_config.md

 This makes the minimal include into your printer.cfg easy: `[include mmu/base/*.cfg]'

 #### MCU and Pin Validation
 The `mmu.cfg` file is part of the hardware configuration but defines aliases for all of the pins used in `mmu_hardware.cfg`.
-The benefit of this is that configuration frameworks like [Klippain](https://github.com/Frix-x/klippain) can most easily incorporate.
+The benefit of this is that configuration frameworks like [Klippain](https://github.com/Frix-x/klippain) can more easily incorporate.
 It is also in keeping with an organized modular layout.

 #### Hardware Configuration
 This can be daunting but the interactive installer will make the process easy for common mcu's designed for a MMU (e.g. ERCF EASY-BRD, Burrows ERB, etc)